SixSq/fed-id/components/samlbridge/samlbridge-cert/NOTES.md

-# server certificates
+# SP certificates

-This folder is populated on-the-fly by the running SlipStream VM.
+This folder is populated on-the-fly by the VM.